-This van der Waals equation calculator is a handy tool that allows you to analyze physical properties of real gases.
-It uses the van der Waals equation, which is a thermodynamic equation of state that improves the ideal gas law.
+This van der Waals equation calculator is a handy tool that allows you to analyze the physical properties of real gases.
+It uses the van der Waals equation, which is a thermodynamic equation of state that improves the ideal gas law equation.
 Have you ever wondered what is a real gas?
-Read on if you want to learn about the real gas definition and the real gas law.
+Read on to learn about the real gas definition and the real gas law.

-Do you need to analyze the gas state equation, but you don't know which one should you use?
-You have to choose the right theory: ideal gas vs real gases.
-In the following text, we have explained what is the difference between an ideal and a real gas.
-You will find out what are the advantages of using the van der Waals equation of state instead of an ideal gas equation.
+Do you need to analyze the gas state equation but don't know which one you should use?
+You have to choose the correct theory: ideal gas vs. real gases.
+The following text explains the difference between an ideal and a real gas.
+You will find out the advantages of using the van der Waals equation of state instead of an ideal gas equation.

-An ideal gas consists of a large number of randomly moving point particles, which can collide with each other and with the walls of the container.
+An ideal gas consists of a large number of randomly moving point particles, which can collide with each other and the walls of the container.
 It is a so-called kinetic molecular theory, which we have described in our thermal energy calculator.
-You may also be interested in our particles velocity calculator, where you can find an average velocity of particles in gas in the given temperature.
+You may also be interested in our particle velocity calculator, where you can find the average velocity of particles in a gas at a given temperature.

-Real gas law, a modification for the ideal gas law, takes into account two additional aspects:
+The real gas law, a modification of the ideal gas law, takes into account two additional aspects:

-- Molecules do not only collide with each other like in an ideal gas, but they can also attract each other within a distance of several molecule's radii.
-Because there are no gas particles behind the surface of the container, molecules near the surface are attracted into the material.
-As a result, the actual real gas pressure on the container walls is less than it would be in an ideal gas.
+Molecules do not only collide with each other like in an ideal gas but can also attract each other within a distance of several molecules' radii.
+Because there are no gas particles behind the surface of the container, molecules near the surface are attracted to the material.
+As a result, the actual real gas pressure on the container walls is less than it would be in an ideal gas (see pressure calculator).

 Van der Waals constants